breakingflower/klipper_config/README.md

 updates:
 - new thermistor setting
 - added a bltouch --> virtual endstop
-- bed mesh level config (temporary because of x-limit switch)
+- bed mesh level config
 - estep calibration updates
-- added menuitems.cfg and calibration_defs.cfg for adding menu items and defining calibration methods respectively
+- split everything into seperate files.
+If you want to upload calibration settings,this is saved in the printer.cfg so only this needs to be updated.
+- added new macros